Language and Messaging in Hunting Conversations

 The Role of Language

-As a preface to this post, I should comment on two things.
-First, I believe that language is a powerful tool that can be used to either productively advance our priorities or completely squander opportunities to create understanding.
+Language is a powerful tool that can be used to either productively advance our priorities or completely squander opportunities to create understanding.
 The development of language in the history of human evolution was quite the turning point for our species.
 Our languages embody and express our worldviews – our understandings of the world that give meaning to our experiences and the phenomena we encounter.
 Language is not just an objective and technical representation of the world; rather, different cultures understand the world differently, and language is inextricably bound with this understanding.
 The role of language in framing our ideas and therefore its importance in genuine communication cannot be understated.

-Second, hunting conversations are too often wrapped up in defensive sentiments that really only serve to stall conversations and prevents mutual understanding.
+Hunting conversations are too often wrapped up in defensive sentiments that really only serve to stall conversations and prevents mutual understanding.
 Too often, the conscientious among us who suggest we should carefully frame our discussions with non-hunters are accused of “pandering” or being “politically correct”.
 These narrow-minded accusations seem to imply that wanting to represent hunting in a way that reflects the respect we have for it somehow makes us weak, sensitive, or overly “liberal”.
 This is ridiculous.
 I challenge anyone to find me a time when any interest group (hunters, anti-hunters, etc.) has taken an uncompromising stance in a conversation and come out of that encounter having advanced their interests in any way.
 This response teems with arrogance and ignorance, and it’s not helpful.

 In a recent paper titled “Red, white, and blue enough to be green: Effects of moral framing on climate change attitudes and conservation behaviors” published in the Journal of Experimental Social Psychology, researchers from Oregon State University examined the way different audiences respond to information about climate change.